VPN | Windscribe |

 Many VPNs record timestamps (see our ProtonVPN review) and/or data transfer, which alone cannot be used to identify users.

-If privacy is a concern, there are also a handful of no logs VPNs that have been verified.
+If greater privacy is a concern of yours, there are also a handful of no logs VPNs that have been verified.

 Although Windscribe does indeed work with Netflix to a limited extent, it’s not the best VPN for Netflix I have tested.

 First, I found that Windscribe does indeed unblock Netflix.
-I tested this with the Windflix US and Windflix Canada servers.
+I tested this with Windscribe’s Windflix US and Windflix Canada servers.
 Both worked without getting blocked.

 I did run into some problems, however, with playback speed and buffering.
 The connection did not seem very stable and consistently fast.
 To verify these issues, I ran some speed tests with the Windflix US server, which gave me around 5 Mbps.